 Developer: Blizzard Publisher: Blizzard

 Top down action RPGs don’t get more iconic than Diablo, and Diablo 3 could arguably be the best version of that.
 At the very least, if you’re a console player, it’ll be the only version for you, but that’s not to say you’ve been given a bum deal.
 Not in the slightest.
 In fact, Diablo 3: Eternal Collection is bursting with replayable content that never fails to entertain.

-With multiple character classes to choose from, including Barbarian, Wizard and Monk, along with the Necromancer if you pick the Eternal Collection/buy the DLC, up to 17 difficulty settings that ensure there’s always tougher prey to hunt and co-op play for up to four players, Diablo 3 could potentially hold your attention until the end of time.
+With multiple character classes to choose from, including Barbarian, Wizard and Monk, along with the Necromancer if you pick up the Eternal Collection/buy the DLC, up to 17 difficulty settings that ensure there’s always tougher prey to hunt and co-op play for up to four players, Diablo 3 has the potential to hold your attention until the end of time.

 9. South Park: The Fractured But Whole

 A slightly more non-traditional RPG for you here, in the sense that it’s a South Park game so it’s about as crude as you could get, South Park: The Fractured But Whole is Trey Parker and Matt Stone’s attempt at lampooning the world of superhero franchises.
 Though TFBW would draw most of its attention from the storyline and writing, there’s a brilliant RPG system lying underneath.

 With a grid based battle system, fights in South Park: The Fractured But Whole contain more of a strategic element than other games on this list of the best Xbox One RPGs.
 It’s not just which weapons or spells you use, but how you position your party that’ll give you the win.
 Then again, if that doesn’t work, just fart on everything and you’ll be fine.